Rindrics/mikazuki-munechika/adr/0018-assessment-result-versioning.md

    - Need to join with publications table for dashboard
    - However, indexes mitigate performance concerns

+### Race Condition Considerations

+**Decision: No special handling for race conditions (YAGNI)**

+Potential race condition when determining revision number:
+- Between reading the last publication and inserting a new record, another request could insert with the same revision number.

+**Why we don't handle this:**

+1. **Single primary assignee per stock**: Each stock has exactly one primary assignee, so concurrent operations on the same stock are rare.
+2. **Administrator-only publication**: External publication requires administrator role, limiting concurrent access.
+3. **Status check as guard**: Before publishing, we check that status is "外部公開可能".
+After successful publication, status changes to "外部査読中".
+A second concurrent request would fail this check.
+4. **Double-click protection**: Even if a user double-clicks, the second request fails with "ステータスが「外部公開可能」ではありません" because the first request already changed the status.
+5. **Unique constraint**: The database has `UNIQUE(stock_group_id, fiscal_year, revision_number)` as a final safety net.

+If race conditions become a real problem in the future, we can add atomic insertion using a database function with advisory locks.

 ## Related ADRs

 - ADR 0004: Audit Logging - Complements version tracking with action audit